open-resources/dash_curriculum/tutorial/part1/chapter3.md

-Radio items are lists of options that a user can only select one option.
+Radio items are lists of options from which the user can select only one option.
-Similar to the checklst we will pass in a list of **options** when we create the component.
+Similar to the checklist, we will pass in a list of **options** when creating the component.

 ```python
 # Import packages